Majid-OTA/AllThingsCloud/TomcatWebServer(ManualInstall).md

 > sudo systemctl enable tomcat

+#### To confirm everything is working normally, check the status of service:
+> sudo systemctl status tomcat --no-pager -l

 ### [7] Configure Tomcat

 #### To use the manager web app you need to login to the server